plone/plone.portlets/plone/portlets/README.txt

   >>> portletManager
   <plone.portlets.manager.DefaultPortletManager object at ...>

-The portlet manager will delegate actual storage to of the assignments to a (local) utility providing IPortletStorage.
+The portlet manager will delegate actual storage of the assignments to a (local) utility providing IPortletStorage.
 A volatile and generic global portlet storage utility is provided in this package.

   >>> from zope.component import getUtility
   >>> from plone.portlets.interfaces import IPortletStorage